Skip to content

 Focus

 Another aspect writers strive for in their writing is clarity.
-Along with a well structure piece, you need it to be clear, easily understood.
+Along with a well-structured piece, it needs to be clear and easily understood.
 It needs to have focus.

 If you give your reader any reason to pause or divert his attention from the main point of your story, you’ll lose him.
 People have a short attention span today; they want the information as quickly as possible and with as little effort as possible.